keypom/keypom-docs/docs/Tutorials/Advanced/daos/daobot.md

 * It must validate the `accountId` in the `AddMemberToRole` proposal was injected by Keypom.
 * The DAO Bot **must** ensure all calls to it originate from Keypom.

 With this in mind, the aim of this tutorial will be to write a Rust smart contract that will match the above properties.
 This process can be broken down into three stages:

 1. Verification of function call and arguments
 2. Auto-registration
 3. View Functions and Configuration

+> If you wish to simply use the DAO bot without modifying it, you can move ahead to the [Final Product](./final.md) page.

+### Accessing the Code

 For this section of the tutorial, you will need to clone a seperate [DAO bot repository](https://github.com/keypom/dao-bot/tree/main).
 From there you can navigate to the skeleton code folder found below.

 ```bash
 cd src-skeleton
 ```

+This is the skeleton code and will allow you to follow along as the DAO bot is built out.
+If you wish to examine the completed version, that can be found in the `src` folder.

 In the expandable section below, you can see the skeleton code from the file `lib.rs`.